Lapua Movement: Activities

-The Social Democratic politician Onni Happonen was kidnapped and murdered in September 1930.
-On 14 October 1930 the popular ex-president Kaarlo Juho Ståhlberg and his wife were kidnapped and taken to Joensuu.
+After the election right wing parties had the majority they needed to pass the remaining Communist Laws.
+Despite this the most infamous abduction was carried out on 14 October 1930 when the popular ex-president Kaarlo Juho Ståhlberg and his wife Ester were kidnapped and taken to Joensuu.
 After this, general support for the movement collapsed.
 More moderate people left the movement, and extremists became more influential.